 About Jonathan Paul Cambry

 Jonathan Paul Cambry (b.1982) is a Haitian-American, classically trained pianist from the southside of Chicago who has been playing and performing since the age of 3.
-He now plays music of all genres which include John Legend, Alicia Keys and other contemporary artists.
+He now plays and teaches music of all genres which include John Legend, Alicia Keys and other contemporary artists.
 During this time, he was a student at the prestigious University of Chicago Laboratory Schools where is he a notable graduate.
 Thanks to his previous YouTube popularity, he was invited to perform in a gallery opening in New York, performances in Svendborg-Denmark, Amsterdam, Malaysia, Italy, and all over the United States.
-He started beginning studying piano as a child with pianist David Andrews using the Suzuki Method which Cambry uses to teach with beginner students.
+He started beginning studying piano as a child using the Suzuki Method which Cambry uses to teach with beginner students.
 As he became much more developed as a pianist, his teachers following included notable jazz pianist Bethany Pickens, Mario Delli Ponti, Joseph Schwartz, Sedmara Zakarian Rutstein and Sanford Margolis.
 He received additional piano coaching from William Goldenberg, Graham Scott, and Kuang-Hao Huang.
 Jonathan Cambry was preview founder and served as the Chief Executive Officer of the American Chamber Opera Company.

 Performances in 2010 also included Laguna Beach, Laguna Hills, Tustin, Dana Point in California, the Mile Hi Church in Lakewood, CO, Chicago, IL, New York City, NY, University of Montana-Missoula, and other locations in the Midwest.
 While at the University of Montana, Cambry was invited to lecture a class of 120 students in the business program to discuss how to promote yourself in the music world using online resources.

 More about Jonathan Paul Cambry

 There were many collaborations which included rappers, string players, opera singers and more.